erin-le/gem5-website/_pages/documentation/gem5-stdlib/0-overview.md

 ## The Simulate package

-**WARNING: The Simulate package is still in a BETA state.
-APIs in this package may change in future releases of gem5**.

 The simulate package is used to run gem5 simulations.
 While there is some boilerplate code this module handles on the users behalf, its primary purpose is to provde default behavior and APIs for what we refer to as _Exit Events_.
 Exit events are when a simulation exits for a particular reason.